h2non/http-api-versioning/README.md

 # http-api-versioning

-Analysis and discussion for multiple HTTP API versioning design approachs and strategies.
+This document is a discussion frame about multiple HTTP API versioning design approachs and strategies.

-For a general HTTP API design, take a look at [http-api-design](https://github.com/interagent/http-api-design)
+For general purpose HTTP API design, take a look at [http-api-design](https://github.com/interagent/http-api-design)

 ## Rationale